 Tow trucks need warning lights on the exterior and interior of their rig.
 High-intensity white and amber-flashing LED lights will warn motorists when a tow truck driver is “at work.”
 Whether braving snowy roads to pull a minivan out of the ditch, or assisting the police at a traffic stop, tow truck drivers need lighting equipment to make sure drivers, especially distracted drivers, know they are on the road.
 When highways and roadways get hectic, and darkness ensues, tow truck drivers need LEDs.
 Tow truck lighting requirements vary based on state statutes.
-Below, we’ll go over the basics and provide you with examples of where you can find more information to help you choose light options for your fleet.
+Below, we’ll go over the basics and provide you with examples of where you can find more information to help you choose things like strobe lights for vehicles.

 Understanding Legislation Regarding Tow Truck Light Usage